 7. "Rose in Paradise"

-This song was the twelfth No. 1 country single for Jennings.
+This song was the 12th No. 1 country single for Jennings.
 Written by Stewart Harris and Jim McBride, the song tells the story of a woman named Rose who marries a rich banker that turns out to be a possessive man who keeps her locked away.
-He hires a gardener to keep an eye on Rose when he leaves town, and she ends up mysteriously disappearing.
+He hires a gardener to keep an eye on Rose when he leaves town, yet she ends up mysteriously disappearing.

 6. "I'm a Ramblin' Man"

 This song warning listeners to beware of ramblers hit No. 1 on the country charts for a week in 1967.
 The title track from Jennings 1974 album that also gave us future No. 1 hit "Amanda."
 Jennings was a busy guy, as he also released This Time that year.

 This song was Jennings' sixth No. 1 as a solo artist, released on the album with the same name.
 The album was one of his commercial successes, hitting No. 1 across the board.
 Along with the title track, Jennings had 10 more top 10 singles on I've Always Been Crazy.

 Read More: 10 Best Waylon Jennings Albums, Ranked

 4. "Rainy Day Woman"